deathworlders/online/content/book/deathworlders/chapter-15-forever-changed.md

 The greeter was seated opposite him, smiling faintly as the handlers filed out of the room.
 It wasn’t a large room - in fact it was just the two chairs, a desk, and a conspicuous camera mounted on the ceiling.
 The only features on the desk where a small laptop, turned towards the human so that Six couldn’t see the screen, and a slim paper dossier and pen.

 "My name’s Stephen, I’ve been assigned to your case." the man opposite him continued.
-“My goal here is to learn as much as I can about you and your associates, but before we begin...
-Have you been fed well?
+“My goal here is to learn as much as I can about you and your associates, but before we begin...Have you been fed well?
 Are you comfortable enough?"

 This was not, Six thought, how an interrogation should go.